adamringhede/WebMF/README.md

 	– Device independant.
 Create multiplayer games that can run on smartphones, tablets and desktop devices.
 	– Write to a centralized matchstate that will update the state at every other client.
 		- The other clients can be notified about the change.
+		- Choose to use a persistant matchstate that will be retained, so that you can continue playing from where you left of.
 	– Choose a host for client-server architectures on top of the platform.
 		- Send data to the host
 	– Send faster but unreliable messages